Cost of Planting a Tree

 Larger trees can have a more immediate visual impact, but they will require more maintenance and space to grow well.
 It is important to consider the tree’s mature height and spread to avoid overcrowding or future problems.

-In most cases, you will not need to worry about planning permission for planting a tree in your garden.
-However, some restrictions might apply if your property is in a conservation area or is a listed building.
-You should think carefully about the location to avoid planting your tree too close to any buildings, fences, or underground utilities, as the roots could cause problems over time.
+In most cases, you will not need planning permission to plant a tree in your garden.
+However, some restrictions may apply if your property is in a conservation area or is a listed building.

 Ready to get a price for your home improvement project?